YessicaSD/CITM_2_Research_GroupMovement/docs/README.md

 <i>Two units want to get into the same tile, in this one there is no unit.</i>
 <br>
 <p>To solve this possible collition one unit should wait the other one to move, to this tile and get out.
-Also consider if this tile is the goal of one off them, in witch case the first unit will pass would be the one that it's not.
+Also consider if this tile is the goal of one of them, in which case the first unit will pass would be the one that it's not.
-You proparly won't notice this implementation depending on the units speed.<p>
+You probably won't notice this implementation depending on the units speed.<p>

- <h3> Third kinf of collition</h3>
+ <h3> Third kind of collition</h3>
 2. Two agents reach the cell of each other (TowardsCell): occurs if the agents are walking towards each other (in opposite directions).